-Standard 1.1 Non-lawyers
+Standard 1.1: Non-lawyers

-Persons appointed in Probate cases who are not lawyers shall endeavor to be familiar with the practice standards to assist in the performance of their duties under their appointment in Probate cases.
+Persons appointed in probate cases who are not lawyers shall endeavor to be familiar with the practice standards to assist in the performance of their duties under their appointment in probate cases.

-Standard 1.2 Attorney Qualifications
+Standard 1.2: Attorney Qualifications

-Counsel shall only accept an appointment in Probate proceedings if they are knowledgeable of substantive and procedural Probate laws and have participated in the required training programs.
-To be eligible for appointment, counsel must certify in writing that he or she has read and understands these standards, the District of Columbia Rules of Professional Conduct and the Superior Court of the District of Columbia Rules and statutes governing Probate proceedings.
+Counsel shall only accept an appointment in probate proceedings if they are knowledgeable of substantive and procedural probate laws and have participated in the required training programs.
+To be eligible for appointment, counsel must certify in writing that he or she has read and understands these standards, the District of Columbia Rules of Professional Conduct and the Superior Court of D.C.
+Rules and Statutes governing Probate Proceedings.

-Each year, all counsel shall certify that they have completed the required hours of continuing education in matters related to Probate practice.
+Each year, all counsel shall certify that they have completed the required hours of continuing education in matters related to probate practice.